This post is also available in: Español

 But I’ve had my fair share of relationships.
 They just happened to be of the fucked-up kind.
 My worst Valentine’s Day ever?
 My first San Francisco boyfriend and I had a romantic date night that ended in a drunken fist-fight outside a karaoke bar.
 He followed me home to the Lower Haight, climbed my fire escape, broke my window, climbed into my apartment and we fought all night until we finally gave up, fucked and fell asleep.
 Hey, I didn’t say it was a funny story.
 It just sucked!
 Is it any wonder I’m settling for my cat and ice cream?

-Catch Heklina every Saturday night at Mother, her party at San Francisco’s Oasis.
-Mother on Feb.
-18 will feature Drag Race alumna Katya in a one-woman show.
+Catch Heklina every Saturday night at Mother, her party at San Francisco’s Oasis, and follow her on Instagram here.

 My number one dating tip is always “get the money first!”